Module

 pub trait ModuleVisitor<B: Backend> {

-/// Visit a tensor in the module.
+/// Visit a float tensor in the module.

-fn visit<const D: usize>(&mut self, id: ParamId, tensor: &Tensor<B, D>);
+fn visit_float<const D: usize>(&mut self, id: ParamId, tensor: &Tensor<B, D>);

 }